Emilio Daez: Early life and education

-Career
+Acting career

 In 2022, Daez made his first television appearance as a guest on Family Feud Philippines.

 In 2024, he was announced as part of the cast of the action drama series Pamilya Sagrado.
 Portraying Leon Arevalo Jr., the hot-tempered fraternity boy, Daez reflected, "It's been really fun playing a bad boy because I had to step out of my comfort zone."
-He gained significant attention after becoming the second celebrity contestant to win the one million jackpot prize on ABS-CBN's game show Rainbow Rumble.
 He also had a supporting role in Saving Grace as Wilson Hernandez.

 In 2025, Daez was introduced as a housemate in Pinoy Big Brother: Celebrity Collab Edition.
 He placed 15th in the edition and exited the house alongside his duo partner, Michael Sager.
 In later episodes, he briefly returned as a house challenger.

 In July, Daez starred in his first lead role in the youth-oriented sports series, Love at First Spike.
 In an interview, he revealed that he was chosen from among 50 other actors who auditioned for the part.
 To prepare for his role as Uno, he trained with professional athletes, including coaches from the Philippine men's volleyball team and teams in the Premier Volleyball League.